Best Prime Day Razer Deals for 2021

 Best Razer Mice Deals

+Our favorite wireless gaming mouse, the DeathAdder v2 Pro provides up to 20,000 CPI with a top velocity of 650 IPS with a perfect wireless connection, up to 120 hours of battery life and eye-popping RGB.View Deal

-Razer Basilisk v2 Wired Gaming MouseThis: was $49, now $39 at Amazon
+Razer Basilisk v2 Wired Gaming Mouse: was $49, now $37 at Amazon

 This sleek, wired mouse has 11 programmable buttons, Chroma RGB lighting and a maximum resolution of 20,000 DPI.
 It also features an ergonomic shape and speedy mechanical switches.View Deal